ruhan-dave/cyclists-counter/README.md

 * Input Preprocessing
 * SGD parameters

-Here we will focus on the `Input Preprocessing` part of the config file.
+Here we will focus on the Input Preprocessing part of the config file.
 All this preprocessing is included in the `data_augmentation_options` tag of the `train_config`.
 This data_augmentation_options can take several values that are listed [here](https://github.com/tensorflow/models/blob/master/research/object_detection/protos/preprocessor.proto).
 And [this file](https://github.com/tensorflow/models/blob/master/research/object_detection/builders/preprocessor_builder_test.py) also explains how to write them into the config file.

 ### Data Augmentation

+The pipeline that specify the data augmentation options that will be applied to the images is created in [configure_training_pipeline.ipynb](configure_training_pipeline.ipynb).

 First, our images are very big (2048x1024).
 Thus, it is important to resize them in order to make it compatible with the input layer of the neural network we'll use.
 The model that we chose has an input layer of 640x640.
 And the first layer consists in an [image-resize layer](https://www.tensorflow.org/api_docs/python/tf/keras/layers/Resizing).
 So we don't need to deal with the size of our images, as these images will be automatically resized to the desired input size when feeded to the network.